almiraverse/oletta-frontend/README.md

 * Fix the bug that is when users swipe till the end of the 'user cards', it should not restart and reshow all the users
 * Add messaging features
 * Add user profile view
+* Recreate the app in React Native so that it actually works on mobile (this project was simply to present the app features and idea)

 #### Other general features to be added:
 * Users will be able to chat with each other and also form communities